 "Caution should be exercised when prescribing sleep medications to nursing-home residents," said Dr. Sarah Berry, of Harvard Medical School, and colleagues.

-Explore further: Nursing home residents at heightened risk of falling in the days following
+Explore further: Nursing home residents with dementia: Antidepressants are associated with increased risk of falling

 The U.S. Centers for Disease Control and Prevention has more about hip fractures.